 Children’s sports means sports for children up to the age of 12, youth sports means sports for teenagers and young adults between 13-25 and adult sports means sports for people over 25.

-In youth sports and adult sports there’s grassroots and elite sports.
-In the elite oriented sports, an improvement in performance and good results in competitions are guiding.
+In youth sports and adult sports there are grassroots and professional sports.
+In professional sports, an improvement in performance and good results in competitions are guiding.
 In grassroots sports health, comfort and well-being set the norm.

-When it comes to elite sports, where international regulations are influential in a critical way, Sweden as a sports nation should choose to work for trans people’s rights and take on a progressive role in the work for change.
+When it comes to professional sports, where international regulations are influential, Sweden as a sports nation should choose to work for trans people’s rights and take on a progressive role in the work for change.

 It’s also important to know about the World Anti-Doping Agency’s grounds for the assessment of testosterone treatment.

-The recommendations should be developed and adjusted more specifically to each age group, every sport, grassroots and elite sports.
+The recommendations should be developed and adjusted more specifically to each age group, every sport, grassroots, and professional sports.
 Above all, the recommendations should be adjusted continuously as the norms and policies change and new research is published.

-You can’t completely separate the discussion of grassroots sports from elite sports since the transition often is a process rather than a sharp shift.
+You can’t completely separate the discussion of grassroots sports from professional sports since the transition often is a process rather than a sharp shift.

 Before a specialist sports organisation adopts guidelines for trans people’s participation it’s recommended that there’s a thorough discussion about the importance of gender in the respective sport.
-Many can conclude that gender lacks importance in grassroots sports, and then the policy shouldn’t place unnecessary importance on hormone levels and the use of hormones.
+Many may agree that gender lacks importance in grassroots sports and that the policy therefore shouldn’t place unnecessary importance on hormone levels and the use of hormones.
 All specialist sports organisations should consider and investigate the possibility of instating gender neutral categories where athletes can partake without stating their legal gender.

 In the project Sports for all bodies RFSL works with the sports movement to come up with suggestions for policies for different ages and categories.
 The work is estimated to be finished 2020.
 However, there are already recommendations for children up to 12 years old.